denisecodes/Jerk-Shack-Restaurant/README.md

 ### Project Setup

-We used GitHub Desktop to collaborate on work asychronously.
+We used GitHub Desktop to collaborate and work asychronously.
 In our file structure, we have divided the main set up into two folders with <b>public</b> and <b>src</b>.

 <b>public</b>